As an Amazon Associate BE Family Travel earns from qualifying purchases. Learn More

 During the Covid-19 pandemic, there are mask mandates in many areas that require the wearing of a face covering in public places to help reduce the spread of the virus.

 5. Clean and disinfect frequently touched surfaces to stay healthy while traveling with children

 Use antibacterial wipes to wipe down surfaces when you travel such as tray tables, airplane armrests and lavatory door handles.
 Germs linger longer on non porous materials like plastic.
 You should also disinfect your vacation rental or hotel room by cleaning door knobs, light switches, telephone receivers and remote controls.

 6. Get necessary vaccinations prior to travel

-Before you travel anywhere out of the country, make sure you don’t need any special vaccinations.
+When travel restrictions are eased, before you travel anywhere out of the country, make sure you don’t need any special vaccinations.
 Visit the CDC’s website to check their latest travel health notices.
 Travel notices provide information about current health issues related to specific international destinations.

 7. Keep medication in your hand luggage

 You never know when your flight may be delayed or your checked luggage may get lost.
 Bring a travel kit to keep in your hand luggage which includes: a thermometer, Tylenol (for fever), Ibuprofen (for pain), band aids and any prescription medication.
 Even if you’re taking a road trip keep these items handy so you don’t have to unpack the entire vehicle just to find some medication packed at the bottom of a suitcase.